 - coppers - police officers (I think I saw the coppers, mate.)

-- crikey - surprise (Crikey!
+- crikey - an exclamation of surprise (Crikey!
 That’s a big spider.)

 - daks - pants (Have you seen my daks?)